11 min read

 People often spend their entire lives uncovering and undoing the first seven years of their existence, as explained by Dr. Shefali Tsabary, clinical psychologist and trainer of Mindvalley’s Conscious Parenting Mastery Quest.

 And so, developing unhealthy attachments and having your needs neglected as a child may turn out to be detrimental to your relationships’ security in adulthood.
-This can cause a lack of awareness in relationships and abandoning yourself to emotional manipulation when searching for love.
+This can cause a lack of awareness in relationships and abandon yourself to emotional manipulation when searching for love.

 However, when you dive deeper into inner child work and learn how to fulfill the needs of that past hurt version of yourself, you may get a broader understanding of how your past influences your present.